Fractured Magic: Chapter Thirteen

 “Thanks!”
 Maebhe said cheerfully, piling her long hair into a messy bun atop her head.

-“It’s not so bad, once you grow accustomed.
+“It’s not so bad, once you’ve grown accustomed.
 We’ll move out of the sewage tunnels quickly,” Ivey said while Roman swung his legs over the side of the cistern and dropped in.

-The thin bar of his lantern’s light fell on the hole, just large enough for a single person to fit through, and Maebhe glimpsed the first prongs of a ladder leading down.
+The thin bar of the lantern’s light fell on the entrance at the bottom, just large enough for a single person to fit through, and Maebhe glimpsed the first prongs of a ladder leading down.
 Roman took the lantern from Ivey, looping the handle around his wrist before starting his descent.

-Due to the cistern’s size, Maebhe had to wait for Roman to make room before she could follow Ivey down, Dinara bringing up the rear, small enough to squeeze in next to them.
+Due to the cistern’s size, Maebhe had to wait for Roman to climb down before she and Ivey could follow.
+Dinara, small enough to squeeze in next to them, brought up the rear.
 She, Maebhe, and Ivey leaned over the hole to watch Roman climb and saw the faint glimmer of light hitting water at the bottom.

 “Shit, that smells,” Maebhe complained, plugging her nose.